jonmv3code/jonmv3code/README.md

 - 👋 Hi, I’m @jonmv3code
 - 👀 I’m interested in running, weightlifting, games and programming.
-- 🌱 I’m currently learning @ NuCamp Bootcampe
+- 🌱 I’m currently learning @ NuCamp Bootcamp
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jonmv3code@gmail.com